 Woodbury is now recruiting students for a new program: Computer Science in Data Analytics (CSDA), which launches in fall 2020.
 This Bachelor of Science program, housed within the College of Liberal Arts, will help graduates make sense of the increasing amounts of data used across a variety of fields today.
 It will also provide them with the knowledge that they need to enter one of the fastest growing and most in-demand professions in the job market today.

-We asked Dr. Marty Tippens, chair of the Mathematics Department in Woodbury’s College of Liberal Arts, to tell us about this exciting new program:
+We asked Dr. Marty Tippens, Associate Dean of the College of Liberal Arts, to tell us about this exciting new program: